Durham Light Infantry: Tracing a Soldier

 Discover all WWI enlistment blocks for all battalions within the DLI

-Strong Recruitment Links to Industrial and Mining Communities
+Strong Recruitment Links to the Coalfields and Industrial North East

-The Durham Light Infantry drew heavily from the coalfield communities of County Durham and surrounding industrial areas.
-Towns such as Bishop Auckland, Consett, and Sunderland were major recruitment centres, particularly in the early stages of the war.
+The Durham Light Infantry drew heavily from the pit villages, coalfields, and industrial towns of County Durham and the wider North East.
+Communities such as Bishop Auckland, Consett, Sunderland, and the Durham coalfield supplied thousands of recruits during the war.

 Prefixes and the “Pals” Battalions